Reikuzza/pokewalker-course-injector/README.md

 7. Send mon to whatever new realm you put together.

    I HAVE NO IDEA HOW IT FUNCTIONS ON RETURNS.
 Do this with an EMPTY PkWalker.
+[b]WARNING: YOU HAVE TO PUSH L+R EACH TIME YOU SEND A MON OUT THIS METHOD.
+I SUGGEST SENDING ONE FOREVER AND HAVING THEM SEND GIFTS BACK, IF YOU JUST WANT ITEMS LIKE ME. [/b]